 Style and other important details.

 Location is the highest priority.
 When it comes to location your agent isn’t going to compare your home in North Providence to a home on the East Side of Providence – it just doesn’t make sense because they’re two different markets.
-Likewise, even within the same city, prices can vary greatly.
-She will look at your home’s location and find homes within a short radius to compare it to.
+Likewise, even within the same city, prices & neighborhoods can vary greatly.
+Your agent will look at your home’s location and find homes within a short radius to compare it to.

 Your home’s square footage has a lot to do with how much it’s worth, so your agent will look at similarly sized homes to help her arrive at a price.
 Likewise only homes with a similar number of bedrooms & bathrooms should be compared.
 The condition of your home & the age of your major systems will also carry a lot of weight.
 Is your roof 25 years old?
 Is the heating system, hot water tank, & AC compressor aging out?
 Is your kitchen 15 years old or more?
 Any buyer is going to have to take that into consideration & that can drastically affect your market value.